Is RJM Acquisitions Hurting Your Credit Score?

 Collections Removed from My Credit Report:

 My credit scores have dramatically improved since there are no longer any negative accounts on my credit report.
-Here’s a snap shot of my credit scores since I signed up with Lexington Law:
+Here’s a snap shot of my new credit scores:

 — T.B., Lexington client